Norfolk Churches

 Norfolk's churches vary from the spectacularly grand

-- such as Walpole St Peter and Salle - to remote
+- such as Walpole St Peter and Salle - to the tiny, remote

 Framingham